Philip Dorn

 Philip Dorn (born Hein van der Niet; 30 September 1901 – 9 May 1975), sometimes billed as Frits van Dongen (his screen name for German films prior to World War II), was a Dutch American actor who had a career in Hollywood.
 He was best known for portraying the father in the film I Remember Mama (1948).

 Early years

 Dorn was born in Scheveningen, The Hague, Netherlands in 1901 and made his stage début at age 14 in Dutch productions.
 He graduated from the Academy of Fine Arts and Architecture in Scheveningen.
 He served in Queen Wilhelmina's Royal Guards.

 Career

 Netherlands

 Dorn made his debut under the name of Frits van Dongen in Op Hoop van Zegen (1934) directed by Alex Benno.
-He had lead roles in De Big van het Regiment (1935), The Cross-Patch (1935), Op Stap (1936), and Rubber (1936).
+He had lead roles in De Big van het Regiment (1935), The Crosspatch (1935), Op Stap (1936), and Rubber (1936).
 He appeared on stage in Camille, Ghosts and Journey's End.
 He also toured Java with a theatrical company.